n8n-io/n8n-docs/docs/insight2/data-sources/graphql.md

 # GraphQL

-Insight can connect to GraphQL endpoints to execute queries and mutations.
+Insight² can connect to GraphQL endpoints to execute queries and mutations.

 ## Connection

 To add a new GraphQL datasource, click the `+` button on  data sources panel at the bottom-left corner of the app builder and then select GraphQL from the modal that pops up.

-Insight requires the following to connect to a GraphQL datasource.
+Insight² requires the following to connect to a GraphQL datasource.

 - URL of the GraphQL endpoint